CSC493-Computing-Design-Practicum/2023-fall-project-Jarinetheengenier/README.md

-# *Replace with YourProposedProposedProjectName*
+# *J-Elegance.com*

 ## Description/Motivation

 ## Project Concept
 See project Concept [here](Concept.md)

-Your formally written project proposal description, and why it is useful/interesting/fun goes here.
-Try to be as descriptive as possible, as we will be discussing your project ideas during the brainstorming in class.

 ### Prerequisites

-What is likely to be needed to install and to run *YourProposedProjectName* go here.
-If nothing is required (i.e. it is a website), state so.
+What is likely to be needed to install and to run *YourProposedProjectName* go here.If nothing is required (i.e. it is a website), state so.

 ## Built With